cemsbv/pygef/docs/tree/getting_started.rst

 .. ipython:: python

-    coordinates = (gef.x, gef.y, gef.zid)
+    coordinates = (
+        cpt.standardized_location.x,
+        cpt.standardized_location.y,
+        cpt.delivered_vertical_position_offset
+    )
     print(coordinates)

 Check all the available attributes in the reference.
-Everything(or almost) that is contained in the files it is now accessible as attribute of the :code:`gef` object.
+Everything (or almost) that is contained in the files it is now accessible as attribute of the :code:`gef` object.

-The classes :code:`Cpt` and :code:`Bore` have different attributes, check the reference to learn more about it.
+The classes :meth:`pygef.cpt.CPTData` and :meth:`pygef.bore.BoreData` have different attributes, check the reference to learn more about it.

-A common and very useful attribute is :code:`gef.df`, this is a :code:`polars.DataFrame` that contains all the rows and columns defined in the file.
+A common and very useful attribute is :code:`CPTData.data`, this is a :code:`polars.DataFrame` that contains all the rows and columns defined in the file.

-Cpt
+CPT
 ...
-If we call :code:`cpt.df` on a :code:`cpt` object we will get something like this:
+If we call :code:`CPTData.data` on a :code:`CPTData` object we will get something like this:

 .. ipython:: python

-    cpt.df
+    cpt.data

 The number and type of columns depends on the columns originally present in the cpt.